-Honors Pre-Calculus (242,243) 1 year, 1.0 credit: grades 11-12: prerequisite: "B" in Honors Alg.
+Honors Pre-Calculus (242,243) 1 year, 1.0 credit: grades 10-12: prerequisite: "B" in Honors Alg.
 2/Trigonometry or Consent of Instructor

 Honors Pre-Calculus is designed for students who plan to continue their study of mathematics after high school.
 Graphical approaches to problem solving will be emphasized along with traditional analytical methods.
 In addition to the further treatment of linear, quadratic, exponential and logarithmic functions, this course includes topics in trigonometry, analytical trigonometry, discrete mathematics and applications involving these topics.
-TI-83 or Graphing Calculator is required.
+Tl-83 or Graphing Calculator is required.

-Pre-Calculus (240,241) 1 year, 1.0 credit: grades 11- 12: prerequisite: "C" in Alg.
+Pre-Calculus (240,241) 1 year, 1.0 credit: grades 11-12: prerequisite: "C" in Alg.
 2 or Consent of Instructor

 This course is designed for students who want to take a class that is an extension of Algebra II/Trigonometry but are not looking to go on to AP Calculus.
 This class aims to prepare students for algebra at the college level.
 This class will cover many of the same topics as Honors Pre-Calculus in addition to a rigorous review of concepts from Algebra II/Trigonometry.
-TI-83 or Graphing Calculator is required.
+Tl 83 or Graphing Calculator is required.

-Probability & Statistics (233) 1 semester, 0.5 credit: grades 11-12: prerequisite: Algebra 2
+Probability & Statistics (233) 1 semester, 0.5 credit: grades 11-12: prerequisite: Algebra 2/Trigonometry

 This course is designed for students planning on entering fields such as business, education, psychology, biology, etc., which require statistics for their effective study.
 The course teaches students how to gather, organize, interpret, and model data; Students will study measures of central tendency, basic probability and its relation to statistics.
 Hypothesis testing, scatter plots and regression analysis of paired data are some of the topics that will be covered.
-TI-83 or Graphing Calculator is required.
+Tl-83 or Graphing Calculator is required.

-Preparation for College Math (247) 1 semester, 0.5 credit: grade 12: prerequisite: Algebra 2 rational, exponential and logarithmic functions.
+Preparation for College Math (247) 1 semester, 0.5 credit: grade 12: prerequisite: Algebra 2/Trigonometry

+Preparation for College Mathematics is designed for students who plan to attend college, but are not prepared for or interested in the calculus courses.
+This course will allow students to analyze functions and their graphs.
+Students will study polynomial, rational, exponential and logarithmic functions.
 The course will also cover sequences, series, and probability.
 Some colleges may not accept this course as the third mathematics credit or a part of the three extra credits required from the core area.
-TI-83 or Graphing Calculator is required.
+Tl 83 or Graphing Calculator is required.